3manuek/3manuek/content/posts/2024-04/multiargparallel.md

 My initial approach was straightforward: extract the name and ID of each image, parse the data, perform variable substitution, and then scrape and store the image information.
 However, the entire process was taking **12 minutes** to complete, which was clearly inefficient and unacceptable.
-I used Codeium to refactor the code, but the output was overly complex and not much of an improvement, which I attribute to the nature of LLMs.

 In the past, I had used parallel processing, but this situation was different since the arguments were not combinations but individual rows of information for each image version.